nqtronix/fifofast/README.md

 ## Limititations
 - **Fifo size:**<br>
   The fifo size is limited to 2ⁿ elements to make use of the fast wrapping functionality.
 Other sizes will be automatically rounded up.
-Pointable fifos are limited to 256 elements with a size of up to 256 bytes each.
+Pointable fifos have the same limitation and in additon their element size is limited to 255 bytes.

 - **Programm memory usage:**<br>
   Each function-like macro or inline function pastes new code at its location.
 Compared to a regular function-based fifo the program memory usage (flash) is higher.